Bayar Abubakir

-Bayar Abubakir (born 31 May 1990) is an Iraqi Kurdish footballer who plays as a defender for Duhok in Iraqi Premier League.
+Bayar Abubakir (born 31 May 1990) is an Iraqi Kurdish footballer who plays as a defender for Duhok.

 International career

 On 24 July 2016, Bayar Abubakir made his first international cap with Iraq against Uzbekistan in a friendly match.
 He scored the only goal for Iraq in a 2-1 defeat.

 International goals

 Scores and results list Iraq's goal tally first.